Our Programs

 Contact: Alice Kennedy

-The Promise Partnership Learning Health System in Oncology brings together the knowledge, skills, and experience of health leaders, clinicians, and researchers from Dartmouth-Hitchcock Health (D-HH), The Dartmouth Institute for Health Policy and Clinical Practice, and the Norris Cotton Cancer Center together with patients and families in support of D-HH’s strategic initiative “The Promise”—which seeks to provide the best care possible for the patients, people, and the communities it serves.
+The Promise Partnership Coproduction Learning Health System brings together the knowledge, skills, and experience of health leaders, clinicians, and researchers from Dartmouth Health and Geisel School of Medicine at Dartmouth College together with patients and families in support of Dartmouth Health strategic initiative “The Promise”—which seeks to provide the best care possible for the patients, people, and the communities it serves.
+Our local learning health system aims to:

 Project Dates: 2020 – Present